-Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital In-network: Covered services include mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Services that are covered for you Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. \$370 copayment each day, day(s) 1-5; \$0 copayment, days 6+ The above cost-sharing is charged for each inpatient hospital stay.
+The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. services In-network: \$370 copayment each day, day(s) 1-5; \$0 copayment, days 6+ The above cost-sharing is charged for each inpatient hospital stay.
 Medicare benefit periods do not apply.
 (See definition of benefit periods in Chapter 12.)
 Cost-sharing begins on the first day of admission to the hospital.
 Cost-sharing does not apply to the date of discharge.
 If you are transferred from one hospital to another, a new inpatient hospital cost sharing will be applied.
-Out-of-network:
+Out-of-network: 40% coinsurance per admission

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-\$0 copayment for each primary care doctor visit for Medicare-covered services.

-\$40 copayment for each specialist doctor visit for Medicare-covered services.

-\$50 copayment for Medicare-covered x-ray.

-\$50 copayment for Medicare-covered ultrasounds.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy In-network: \$0 copayment for each primary care doctor visit for Medicare-covered services. \$45 copayment for each specialist doctor visit for Medicare-covered services. \$60 copayment for Medicare-covered x-ray and ultrasounds. \$0 copayment for Medicare-covered lab services.
+20% coinsurance for Radiation therapy.
+20% coinsurance for DME, Orthotics, Prosthetics, and related supplies. \$30 copayment for physical, speech, or occupational therapy services. (therapy caps apply)